Buffalo grocery store gunman sentenced to life without parole; Man charges at him in court

 "What can you possibly say after putting on a video of killing people?
 It was like a video game to you.
 What can you possibly say?" said Brian Tally, victim Geraldine Tally's brother-in-law.

+"Do I want you to die?
+No. I want you to stay alive.
+I want you to think about this every day of your life," said Tamika Harper, Tally's niece.

 "How do I look at her Christmas stocking hanging every year?
 Today, when I think of Robby, I don't think of her like this.
 I have this picture to remind me she was a beautiful girl.
-All I think of is her lying on the pavement alone for hours," Dezzelynn McDuffie said of her daughter, Roberta Drury.
+I think of her alone, laying on the pavement for hours," Dezzelynn McDuffie said of her daughter, Roberta Drury.

+"You didn't shoot her once, but you turned around and shot her two times, so much so that her... her viewing could not even be made by her family," said Michelle Spite, the niece of victim Pearl Young.

+Even after the sentencing was over, some family members felt no closure.

+"I want to choke him until my fingerprints left a mark around his neck.
+That's what I wanted, from the bottom of my heart," said Barbara Massey, the sister of one of the victims.
+"I want the death penalty.
+I know ... a lot of my family now want him to be in jail for 200 or 300 years.
+I think that's a waste of money."

 The sentencing was not be the end of Gendron's legal battles.
-He still faces federal hate crime charges.
+He will be back in a federal courtroom on Thursday, where he is facing 27 felonies, including hate crime charges and the possibility that he could face the death penalty.

 for more features.